Flotomate/product_docs/source/request-management/introduction-request-management.rst

 ===========================

-Flotomate Request Management helps organizations to streamline their IT service delivery by standardizing Request handling processes, eliminating duplication of efforts, ensuring availability of accurate information, and reducing IT operational cost through automation and knowledge base creation.
+Flotomate Request Management helps organizations to streamline their IT service delivery by standardizing Request (aka tickets) handling processes, eliminating duplication of efforts, ensuring availability of accurate information, and reducing IT operational cost through automation and knowledge base creation.